The French Open

 Why is Nadal Called the "King of Clay"?

 Rafael Nadal has dominated the French Open for over a decade with some iconic victories across the years.
 He's known as the "King of Clay" for his exceptional performance on the clay courts of Roland Garros.
-Nadal has won the French Open a record-breaking nine times, demonstrating incredible skill and determination.
+Nadal has won the Men's singles title a record-breaking nine times, demonstrating incredible skill and determination.

 Who is the Oldest Tennis Player to Win the French Open?

-Novak Djokovic was the oldest tennis player to win the Men's singles title at age of 36 years and 20 days in French Open era back in 2023.
+Novak Djokovic was the oldest tennis player to win the Men's singles title in the French Open era, at age of 36 years and 20 days, back in 2023.
 He defeated Casper Ruud in the final to clinch his record breaking 23rd grand slam title.

 A 17-Year Old Champion